 a patented synthetic bone graft with published superiority to the leading competitor a strong, pliable, yet dissolvable, surgical barrier membrane made from a specialized sugar in a patented manner for application to bone, cartilage, ligament, skin, breast reconstruction, and hernia repair a new, skin substitute for the healing of deep skin ulcers or chronic ulcers of the foot and leg associated with diabetes and aging

-Devices Our work has been directed at using implantable devices (e.g. membranes, sponges, or micro-particles) to stimulate and improve the healing and repair process.
+Devices Our work has been directed at engineering devices (e.g. membranes, sponges, or micro-particles) to stimulate and improve the healing and repair process.
 Our work has resulted in a superior patented barrier membrane and a superior proprietary wound dressing/skin substitute.
-These devices can be commercialized for implantation or to aid in skin healing without the need for premarket regulatory approval through device registration.
+These wound dressings are being commercialized to aid in skin healing without the need for premarket regulatory approval through device registration.
 The wound dressing (see Magenta Membranes tab) is an FDA class I exempt product that is an excellent wound dressing for which we are gathering clinical data to support its ability to enhance the healing of ulcers, incisions, burns, and eczema while minimizing pain and scarring.
 The membrane also serves well as an implantable barrier membrane for which we have prepared two clinical trials that await funding.